NunoSempere/time-to-botec/README.md

 ## Roadmap

 The future of this project is uncertain.
 In most words, I simply forget about this repository.

-To do:
-- [ ] Check whether the Squiggle code is producing 1M samples.
-Still not too sure.
-- [-] Differentiate between initial startup time (e.g., compiling, loading environment) and runtime.
-This matters because startup time could be ~constant, so for larger projects only the runtime matters.
-Particularly for Julia. <= nah, too difficult.

 ## Other similar projects